 Train your team: Make sure everyone knows how to respond to real-time alerts.

-Review and learn: Use historical footage to identify trends and prevent repeat incidents.
+Review and learn: Use historical footage to identify trends and reduce the likelihood of repeat incidents.

 When evaluating solutions, look for: